Dress for Success

 - No accessory paraphernalia such as chains, sunglasses, bandannas, studded bracelets, collars, etc.

 - Clothing needs to be appropriate for classes where safety is an issue such as PE, construction, science and foods.

 - School approved PE gear is mandatory for reasons of safety.

 - Obscenity or violence is not tolerated in our school; therefore, clothing and personal belongings with obscene sayings are not acceptable such as: drug paraphernalia/sayings, violent scenes or inappropriate messages (i.e. beer logos, sexual or drug connotation).

 - Sleepwear is for sleeping and we don’t encourage sleeping at school.

 - Shoes must be worn at all times in case of an evacuation drill.
 Indoor shoes must be non-marking.

 In accordance with CBE Policy, students who do not comply with the dress code will be asked to change clothing, change into their gym strip, be kept in the office area, or sent home in order to dress appropriately.
 The staff may determine which articles of clothing contravene our dress code.

 Dress for Physical Education

-All Grade 5-9 students are required to change for physical education classes and are expected to wear school approved gym strip (shorts and T-shirts).
-Shorts, T-shirts, hoodies, and sweats may be purchased through the website (click here).
-For safety reasons, it is required to have proper footwear, specifically running shoes that can be tied up.
-During class students use a gym locker and are responsible for their own belongings.
+All students are required to change for physical education classes and are expected to wear school approved gym strip.
+For safety reasons, students need proper footwear, specifically running shoes that can be tied up.
+During class, students may use a gym locker and are responsible for their own belongings.
 Students are required to supply their own lock for physical education.
-It is also recommended students use a mesh bag for their belongings (if you are interested, these are available for purchase as well).
+It is also recommended students use a mesh bag for their belongings.